-A given configuration is referred to as a transformation, which can be saved and loaded to/from file via the Settings menu for easy re-use.
+A given configuration is referred to as a transformation, which saved and loaded be to/from file via the Settings menu for easy re-use.
 The graphic in the dialogue reflects the current transformation.
-The resultant floating-point image series are stored to the Andor ImageDisk and be can interrogated using various tools, including through-series analysis for characterization and quantification of intra- and intercellular dynamic processes.
+The resultant floating-point image series are stored to the Andor ImageDisk and can be interrogated using various tools, including through-series analysis for characterization and quantification of intra- and intercellular dynamic processes.